Another day and another arrondissement wander, this time around arrondissement 18, or Montmartre.

 Apart from BoBos, the obvious thing to see in Montmartre is the Sacre Coeur.
 It sits on top of a hill and towers above the city, offering some breathtaking views and photo opportunities.
 Be prepared to fight for a space though, as the area is one of the most popular tourist attractions in Paris now.

 Montmartre is also home to The Moulin Rouge, known for the can-can dance.
-The one time infamous bordello has effectively become a tourist trap now; the story has been ‘Americanized’ in order to appeal to tourists more and most of the dancers are not French.
+The one time infamous bordello has effectively become a tourist trap now; the story has been ‘Americanized’ in order to appeal to tourists more and most of the dancers are not French (for some bizarre reason, a high number of the dancers are Australian).

 I’m told a more authentic show is offered at the nearby Lapin Agile, but I don’t know because I didn’t go.
 Lapin Agile once famously turned down Picasso’s offer to paint in return for free drinks, because they hadn’t heard of him.
 After he became well-known he returned and was welcomed into the bar, where he did a painting but refused to sign it, effectively making it worthless.